Northumbria Police: Notable operations

 Fugitive Raoul Moat was pursued by Northumbria Police in the 2010 Northumbria Police manhunt.
 Moat targeted Northumbria Police officers after his release from HM Prison Durham.
 A manhunt was initiated by Northumbria Police, calling upon mutual aid assistance from the armed response units of other police forces in support of Northumbria's armed officers.
 Neighbouring police forces offered support, as well as forces as far away as the Metropolitan Police, which deployed 40 firearms officers trained in the use of sniper rifles.
 The Police Service of Northern Ireland dispatched 20 specialist off-road armoured vehicles to help in the search on rough terrain in Northumberland.
 Since this operation, Northumbria Police has significantly increased its armed response capacity.

 In January 2014, Northumbria Police launched Operation Sanctuary to investigate sexual abuse gangs targeting vulnerable young white girls.
 By June 2014, the operation had identified 80 victims and the total number of arrests had reached a 104.

 Public controversies

 In May 2016, details emerged of an affair between former Chief Constable Mike Craik and then Assistant Chief Constable Carolyn Peacock.
 Peacock's husband – also then a serving police officer – found out about the affair at a barbecue, and attacked Craik.
 Officers from Northumbria Police were called to the incident, which was later removed from all police logs on order of the chief constable, and legally banned from reporting in the courts.
 The legal bans were lifted, after the former head of legal sued the force for unfair dismissal.

+In 2025 Mr Justice Linden ruled that Northumbria Police had not acted impartially by marching in uniform in support of transgender rights.
+He said: “The fact that the officers had publicly stated their support for transgender rights by taking part in the 2024 march would be likely to give the impression that they may not deal with the matter fairly and impartially.”